peteroupc/peteroupc.github.io/colorgen.md

  <sup id=Note1>(1)</sup> The base-16 digits, in order, are 0 through 9, followed by A through F. The digits A to F can be uppercase or lowercase.

-<sup id=Note2>(2)</sup> Working spaces other than sRGB (such as Adobe RGB and NTSC), as well as how to convert between RGB working spaces, are not discussed in detail in this document.
+<sup id=Note2>(2)</sup> RGB working spaces other than sRGB (such as Adobe RGB and NTSC), as well as how to convert between RGB working spaces, are not discussed in detail in this document.
 B. Lindbloom, "[RGB Working Space Information](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)", contains further information on RGB working spaces.

 <sup id=Note3>(3)</sup> J. Novak, in "[What every coder should know about gamma](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/)", uses the terms _physically linear_ and _perceptually linear_ to refer to what are called _linearized_ and _nonlinearized_ RGB color spaces, respectively, in this document.